jgomezdans/eoldas_examples/README.rst

 Experiment 2
 **************

 The second experiment requires some real MODIS observations.
 These are given in ``data/modis_botswana.dat``.
 You will also require the configuration file ``config_files/Identity2.conf``.
-To produce all the plots in this section, you will need to have the ``eoldas_run.py`` executable in your path.
+To produce all the plots in this section, you will need to have the ``eoldas_run.py`` executable in your path (this will usually be ``~/.local/bin/``).

 .. note::

    The command line will need to be changed from that in the user's guide to the following::

+   eoldas_run.py --conf=config_files/eoldas_config.conf --conf=config_files/Identity2.conf --calc_posterior_unc

+To run the other examples, do

+eoldas_run.py --conf=config_files/eoldas_config.conf --conf=config_files/Identity2.conf --calc_posterior_unc --operator.modelt.rt_model.model_order=2 --parameter.x.default=5000,0.1 --operator.obs.y.result.filename=output/Identity/Botswana_fwd.params2 --parameter.result.filename=output/Identity/MODIS_botswana.params2

-   eoldas_run.py -conf=config_files/eoldas_config.conf --conf=config_filess/Identity2.conf --calc_posterior_unc
+eoldas_run.py --conf=config_files/eoldas_config.conf --conf=config_files/Identity2.conf --calc_posterior_unc --operator.modelt.rt_model.model_order=2 --parameter.x.default=200,0.1 --operator.obs.y.result.filename=output/Identity/Botswana